My Products

 6. Click the resource to create a method from the Resource list.

-8. Click [Settings] to enter setting information, and click [Save].
+8. Click the [Settings] tab to enter settings information and click [Save].

-• Endpoint: set the endpoint to service.
-Method setting item changes according to endpoint type.
+• Endpoint: Set the endpoint to service.
+Method setting item changes depending on the endpoint type.

-• Status Code: set response code for a request
+• Status Code: Set the response code for a request.

-• HTTP(S): return the call result of HTTP(S) endpoint
+• HTTP(S): return the call results of HTTP(S) endpoint.

-• Stream: enable if request is a file upload request
+• Stream: Enable if a request is a file upload request.

-• Method: select method to request from the backend server
+• Method: Select a method to request from the backend server.

 Note